 By Claire Smith

-This year’s Convocation was a unique experience for students, not the least of which because new members of the Order of the Gown were invited to gown themselves for the first time.
+This year’s Convocation was a unique experience for students, not the least of which because new members of the Order of the Gown gown themselves for the first time.
 Convocation, which is normally hosted in All Saints’ Chapel to induct honor students into the Order of the Gown and confer academic awards, was instead held on the quad to allow for social distancing.
 Attendees, however, experienced another important first in the Convocation service, as Marjan Ata (C’21) was invited to read a Qur’anic verse on stage, making her the first Muslim student in Sewanee’s history to share their faith at an official University event.

 Ata, a Muslim student leader who serves as head proctor, chose Qur’an 4:135, which focuses on the importance of justice.
 Speaking on her choice of reading, Ata said, “I want people to understand how Sewanee traditions and their values are actually quite universal.
 When we get gowned we become a part of the Order, it’s not just about us anymore.
 It’s about holding ourselves, others, and our community to a higher standard.”